We surprise you with two dishes from two countries, every week. 70+ countries. Tuesday delivery. No subscription!

 Share your phone with us to receive our weekly menu every Thursday.

 Every Thursday at noon, we share our super simple menu by SMS text and on our website: 2 options from around the world!
-Our ordering window is open from Thursday to Sunday morning.
+Our ordering window is open from Thursday to Monday noon.
 Place an order online only if you want to...
 No subscription!

 Receive your meals on Tuesday between 10AM to 6PM, with reheating instructions (we share a text early on Tuesday with the 1-hour delivery window).
 We recycle the delivery bags, so you can leave them out of your door every Tuesday morning and we will pick them up during delivery.